OMerkel/UCThello/README.md

 starting from the newly expanded search tree leaf node.
 Simulation is performed until end of game is reached.

+Mind the playout does not modify the expanded search tree leaf node.
+The fixed leaf node - respectively the correlated game state - is used as the base for the simulation only.

-On each simulation step a player's action valid by the rules is done on the created variant board.
+On each simulation step a player's action valid by the rules is performed on the created variant board.
 The variant board is used as a complete copy of the current board and game state.
 This is to avoid changes to the board and game state while following the full search path and simulation steps.